Let the CMS Battle Royale begin

 With these descriptions in mind, let’s jump into the details and differences.
 If you need to, select the screenshots to see a larger version in a new browser tab.
 We will be looking at WordPress dashboards as well as page and post editors.

 The WordPress dashboard is what you see when you first log into your site’s backend.
 It lets you see a quick overview of what has recently and is currently happening on your site.
 Like every page on the WordPress back-end, there is a uniform menu.
 From here you can control your settings, theme, plugins, widgets and more.

 I will not go into the details here.
 There are mountains of books available that can teach you how to use WordPress.
 Smashing Magazine’s eBook Library has some great ones.

 WordPress.com sites have less functionality than a typical WordPress.org site.
 Hence, they have a smaller menu.
 You get what they give you.
+(It was updated in April of 2021 to be very similar to the WordPress.org admin.)
 One advantage is that if you have many WordPress.com sites, you can manage them from the same dashboard.
 You don’t have to log in and out of each website.